 Oracularizable strategies for 2-CSP protocols like smooth label cover are more like strategies for two-player CSP protocols where the constraints contain more than two variables.
 In two-player protocols for CSPs with constraints on more than two variables, at least one of the players needs to respond with assignments to more than one variable at a time.
 Therefore, that player's measurements for the variables in a constraint must commute with one another.
 On the other hand, in a non-oracularizable strategy for a $2$-CSP protocol, each player is sent one variable, so the player's measurements for these variables need not commute, since a single player only measures one variable.
 These sound noncommutative protocols only exist for 2-CSPs, making this \emph{constraint-noncommutativity} a behaviour unique to entangled 2-CSP protocols.
 In an oracularizable strategy for a $2$-CSP game, measurements for the variables in each constraint commute.
 This is exactly like quantum strategies for CSP protocols with constraints on more than 2 variables, such as the constraint-constraint and constraint-variable games, see for example \cite{BCSTensor,ji2013binary,atserias2019generalized,paddock2025satisfiability,culfmastel24}.

-The existence of these non-oracularizable strategies for 2-CSPs is one of the reasons why the authors of \cite{mousavispirig24} suggest a unique games conjecture based on the hardness of the quantum oracularized value, suggesting that it fits with the general theory of entangled CSP protocols of higher arity.
-Accordingly, our second result extends the hardness of quantum smooth label cover to the quantum oracularized value.
-In particular, we show that the problem of deciding if $\omega_{qo}(\mc{G}_{\mathrm{SLC}(n)})=1$ or $\omega_{qo}(\mc{G}_{\mathrm{SLC}(n)})<s$, is RE-hard, where $\omega_{qo}(\mc{G}_{\mathrm{SLC}(n)})$ is the supremum over all quantum oracularizable strategies for the smooth label cover game.
-For concreteness, one can imagine the smooth label cover game, where one of the players must reply with an assignment to both vertices $u$ and $v$, where the other player obtains (and replies with an assignment) to only one of $u$ or $v$.
+The existence of non-oracularizable strategies for 2-CSPs is one of the reasons why the authors of \cite{mousavispirig24} suggest a unique games conjecture based on the hardness of the quantum oracularized value, as it fits with the general theory of entangled CSP protocols of higher arity.
+In particular, the entangled strategies produced by efficient procedure of \cite{kempe} are not oracularizable and therefore the RE-hardness of the quantum oracularized label cover problem is entirely plausible.